 The Sounding Board is an all-volunteer non-profit organization that presents folk music concerts at the Sounding Board Coffeehouse on most Saturdays from September through May, in addition to publishing this newsletter.
 Sounding Board members receive the printed version of the newsletter in the mail, as well as discounts in admission to our concerts as indicated in the listings below.
 Become a member of the Sounding Board.

 Most concerts are held at The Universalist Church of West Hartford, 433 Fern Street, West Hartford, CT.
 Wheelchair accessible.
 Concerts start at 8:00 P.M.
 Doors open at 7:00 P.M., and reservations are held until 7:45 P.M.
 Admission prices are noted below for each concert.
 Unless otherwise noted, admission for children 12 and under is $8.00.
 Note our new student admission prices as shown for each concert; for high school through college age, show your student ID at the door.
 Admission may be paid by cash or check.
-You may also purchase advance tickets for all Sounding Board concerts online: go to www.brownpapertickets.com and search for the artist's name.
+You may also purchase advance tickets for all Sounding Board concerts online (through brownpapertickets.com): simply click the "Buy Advance Tickets" button for each concert listed below.

 Directions: From I-84, take the "Park Road, West Hartford Center" exit.
 Turn right at the end of the long exit ramp, then turn left immediately at the light onto Trout Brook Drive.
 Go straight through the first three traffic lights (Boulevard, Memorial Road, and Farmington Avenue), then turn left at the next traffic light onto Fern Street.
 The Universalist Church is a short way down on the left hand side of the road.
 Turn into the driveway just before the church and park in the lot behind the church.
 Enter through side doors.